Reyes' three-run HR gives Padres sweep of Brewers

-Franmil Reyes hit a three-run homer in the seventh inning Wednesday afternoon to give the San Diego Padres a 8-7 victory over the Milwaukee Brewers and a sweep of a three-game series at Petco Park.
+Franmil Reyes hit a three-run homer in the seventh inning Wednesday afternoon to give the host San Diego Padres a 8-7 victory over the Milwaukee Brewers and a sweep of a three-game series.

 Reyes' blast to right-center field came on the first pitch he saw from right-handed Milwaukee reliever Jeremy Jeffress (1-1).
 Jeffress started the seventh by giving up a single to Manny Machado and walking Hunter Renfroe.

-Grandal, a former Padres catcher, gave the Brewers a 7-5 lead in the top of the seventh with a three-run homer off reliever Gerardo Reyes, who entered the game after Ben Gamel and Lorenzo Cain opened the inning with back-to-singles off left-handed reliever Brad Wieck.
+Grandal, a former Padres catcher, gave the Brewers a 7-5 lead in the top of the seventh with a three-run homer off Gerardo Reyes, who entered the game after Ben Gamel and Lorenzo Cain opened the inning with back-to-singles off Brad Wieck.

 The homer was Grandal's 16th of the season and the Brewers' third of the game.